 • eDocs

-When you are ready, select the Create button to complete the merge process.
+When you are ready, select the Create button in the bottom-right to complete the merge process.

 Review Policy Details